drhayes/beehive.lua/README.md

 Each of these will return one of `'success'`, `'failure'`, or `'running'` as strings after its execution.

-In beehive, a "behavior tree function" is a function that takes two arguments: `entity` and `dt`.
+In beehive, a "behavior tree function" is a function that takes a variable number of arguments.
 When invoked, that function will return one of `'success'`, `'failure'`, or `'running'`.

-Since none of the below functions do anything with `entity` and `dt` you are free to use them for whatever you wish.
+Each of the functions takes variadic arguments, i.e. pass in anything you want and your child functions will receive them.
+Most of the examples stick with `entity` and `dt`, but you can use whatever you want.

 Each of the functions below, when run, returns a behavior tree function.